ska-telescope/sdp-prototype/deploy/charts/README.md

 ### Create the configuration database server

-We are not creating an etcd cluster ourselves, but instead leave it to "operator" that needs to be installed first.
-Simply execute:
+We are not creating an etcd cluster ourselves, but instead leave it to an "operator" that needs to be installed first.
+For Helm 2, simply
+execute:

     $ helm install stable/etcd-operator -n etcd

+or for Helm 3:

+    $ helm install etcd stable/etcd-operator

 If you now execute: